-Clean and place mushrooms in a bowl.
+- Clean and place mushrooms in a bowl.
 Lightly coat in olive oil (too much oil will interfere with smoke) so go light here, tossing gently.
 Sprinkle with salt and pepper.

-Place a double layer of foil in the bottom of a medium pot.
+- Place a double layer of foil in the bottom of a medium pot.
 Place wood chips on top, in a little mound.
 Place strainer basket over top.
 Place mushrooms in the strainer basket.

-Smoke for 3-5 minutes for a milder smoke flavor- or go longer – 7-9 minutes for a more intense smoke flavor (great for broths, vegan ramen, etc.).
+- Be conservative and don’t “over smoke”!
+Smoke for 3-4 minutes for a mild smoke flavor- or go longer 5-7 minutes for a more intense smoke flavor (great for broths, vegan ramen, etc.).
+It is easy to over smoke them so perhaps be conservative the first time.
 If not sure, pull out a tester at 3-4 minutes, replacing the lid.

 If your wood chips are large chunks, try to cut them down a bit.
 I just use a sharp chefs knife.
 Or try a meat tenderizer ( or hammer), to break them apart.
 You want small pieces of wood here for a faster smoke point.

-2-4 tablespoons of Loose leaf black tea or green tea is also nice to smoke mushrooms.
+2-4 tablespoons of loose leaf black tea or green tea is also nice to smoke mushrooms.